facebook

 The Venise-Ouest peatland and the plants and animals found here are sensitive to disturbances, such as boating in the Étang John (pond), harvesting of timber or plants, ATV traffic and off-road traffic.

 In the late 90s, invasive European buckthorn colonized the peatland.
-A multi-year invasive plant control project was established.
+Other invasive exotic species have since been discovered, including common reed and garlic mustard.
+Multi-year invasive plant control projects were established.
 The area has since become a place where control methods and techniques are tested and perfected.

 The municipality of Venise-en-Québec created a 2.9-kilometre interpretive trail and facilities so that visitors can explore the area’s natural riches.